Terre Haute, Indiana: Legends

-One well known Terre Haute legend is the story of Stiffy Green, a stone bulldog that allegedly at one time guarded the mausoleum in Highland Lawn Cemetery of florist John G. Heinl, the brother-in-law of Eugene V. Debs and the father of journalist Robert Debs Heinl.
+One well-known Terre Haute legend is the story of Stiffy Green, a stone bulldog that allegedly at one time guarded the mausoleum in Highland Lawn Cemetery of florist John G. Heinl, the brother-in-law of Eugene V. Debs and the father of journalist Robert Debs Heinl.
 The statue is now housed in the Vigo County Historical Society Museum, in Terre Haute.

-In popular culture
+In media

 Comedian Steve Martin referred to Terre Haute as "Nowhere, U.S.A." in an interview with Playboy in 1978.
 He made these claims after a performance in the same year where he stated that he had difficulty finding any open downtown restaurants.
 He then was invited back to take a tour of the city in December 1979.
-He then premiered his film The Jerk at one of the city's theatres.
+He then premiered his film The Jerk at one of the city's theaters.
 In Martin's 1982 film Dead Men Don't Wear Plaid, he mocked Terre Haute at the end.
 He saved the world from being decimated by a cheese bomb, and only Terre Haute was hit.
 Martin then says "Damn, and they were about to get a public library.

 Sister cities

-Terre Haute has three sister city relationships:
+Terre Haute has two sister city relationships: